Australasian crested grebe/kāmana conservation

-Did you know
+Did you know?

-At least 100 South Island lakes once had grebes but there have been ongoing declines in Marlborough, on the West Coast and in Fiordland.
+At least 100 South Island lakes once had grebes but there have been ongoing declines in Marlborough, the West Coast and in Fiordland.
 Only Canterbury and Otago remain as strongholds.

 Lake Pearson/Moana Rua in Canterbury has been designated a wildlife refuge to help protect the grebe.
 Their numbers appear to have remained stable here for several decades.

 You can help

 When visiting grebe habitat, move quietly and carefully around lake edges.

-Help protect New Zealand's native birds
+Help protect our native birds